Gopi Sundar: Frequent collaborators

 Sundar has been the most frequent collaborator for films directed by Rosshan Andrrews.
-He has also frequently associated with Amal Neerad, Arun Kumar Aravind, Vysakh, along with screenwriter duo Bobby–Sanjay and Murali Gopy.
+He has also frequently associated with Amal Neerad, Arun Kumar Aravind, Vysakh, along with screenwriter duo Bobby–Sanjay, Udayakrishna-Siby K. Thomas and Murali Gopy.
 Most of the lyrics for the songs composed by him are penned by Rafeeq Ahamed.
 However, he has also collaborated extensively with lyricists Santhosh Varma and B.K Harinarayanan.

 Other ventures

 Music band

-Gopi Sundar launched "Band Big G", his own music band, in 2016 in front of a capacity crowd at Al Nasr Leisureland, Dubai.
+Gopi Sundar launched "Band Big G", his music band, in 2016 in front of a capacity crowd at Al Nasr Leisureland, Dubai.
 The band is a live performance music band with a revolving quota of vocalists and instrumentalists, with Sundar as the only permanent member.
 The types of songs are decided depending on the audience and the event.
-The first gig consisted of an ensemble of Malayalam singers Afsal, Sithara, Najim Arshad, Haricharan, Divya S. Menon, Ramsi, Kavya Ajit, and Sruthi Lakshmi{phanivardhan}.They played a fusion compilation of Sundar's own compositions along with old Malayalam classics.
+The first gig consisted of an ensemble of Malayalam singers Afsal, Sithara, Najim Arshad, Haricharan, Divya S. Menon, Ramsi, Kavya Ajit, and Sruthi Lakshmi{phanivardhan}.
+They played a fusion compilation of Sundar's compositions along with old Malayalam classics.

 Recording studio

 Sunsa Digital Workstation is Sundar's music recording studio.
-It is a state of the art studio primarily located in Chennai, which is used by Sundar for recording his compositions.
+It is a state-of-the-art studio primarily located in Chennai, which is used by Sundar for recording his compositions.
 Sundar opened his second studio in Kochi.
-The recording studio was featured in Discovery Channel's TV Show India My Way] in 2017.
+The recording studio was featured in Discovery Channel's TV Show India My Way in 2017.
 As a part of the all-India tour for their programme, the hosts – model-turned-actor Paloma Monappa and Meeraj – visited the place while the song recording for the film Comrade in America was in progress.
 The show also features Amal Neerad, Dulquer Salmaan, and Sundar himself giving insights into the new wave of Malayalam cinema.

 Music label

 Gopi Sundar launched his own record label, Gopi Sundar Music Company, in 2014.
 The label aims to support aspiring filmmakers and promising low-budget films by producing the music while retaining the copyrights of the work.
-It also looks to provide creative and talented artists a platform for independent music creation and licensing.
+It also looks to provide creative and talented artists with a platform for independent music creation and licensing.
 The soundtrack album for the Malayalam film Last Supper was the first to be released under the aegis of the label, followed by several films, with Comrade in America being the latest.

 Personal life

-Gopi Sundar married Priya and the couple have two children: Madhav and Yadhav.
+Gopi Sundar married Priya in 2001 and the couple have two children: Madhav (2002) and Yadhav (2004).
 Priya and Sundar got separated and their divorce case is still in court.
 Sundar entered in a live-in relationship with singer Abhaya Hiranmayi, and in July 2018, he revealed that they had been together for 9 years.
-On 26 May 2022, he announced through social media that he is in a relationship with singer Amrutha Suresh and shared a picture of them together as well on his instagram account.
+He was also reported to have dated Idea Star Singer contestant Amrutha Suresh, with claims suggesting that the couple was in a live-in relationship.
+However, both of them have denied these reports.